???? FRAUD ALERT NOTICE ????

 Travel insurance might also be a help.
 A policy may reimburse you for any lost prepaid expenses due to a cancelation or delay, as well as costs you incur because of an extended delay, like meals, accommodations, communication, and transportation.

-« Return to "North Star News"
+« Return to "North Star News Blog"